UoB-COMSM0110/2024-group-2/README.md

 >>| I needed to learn a lot of things before getting going with the system | 3 | 3 | 3 | 3 | 2 | 3 | 3 | 3 | 3 | 3 |
 >>
 >>Since the score of individual items alone is not meaningful for research purposes, it is necessary to holistically assess the overall system usability.
->>-For odd-numbered items (1, 3, 5, 7, and 9), the scores are calculated by subtracting 1 from the scale position.
+>>For odd-numbered items (1, 3, 5, 7, and 9), the scores are calculated by subtracting 1 from the scale position.
 For even-numbered items (2, 4, 6, 8, and 10), the scores are obtained by subtracting the scale position from 5.
 Each item's score ranges from 0 to 4.
 >>-To calculate the SUS score, sum the scores of all items and then multiply by 2.5 to derive the total score.
 >>
 >>**System Usability Scale (SUS) Survey Results**